facebook/docusaurus/docs/guides-navigation.md

   ...
 ```

-It is important to note that until you [add a document from the the `"examples-sidebar"` sidebar to the nav bar](#additions-to-the-site-navigation-bar), it will be hidden.
+It is important to note that until you [add a document from the `"examples-sidebar"` sidebar to the nav bar](#additions-to-the-site-navigation-bar), it will be hidden.

 ## Additions to the Site Navigation Bar